jatin-k/Time-Travel/README.md

 # Time-Travel
 A Community which lets you travel in time.<br>
 A platform which lets you send email to your future self.<br>
-Here we have used Celery for scheduling task as per the date and time specified by the user.<br>
+Here we have used Celery for scheduling task as per the date and time specified by the user.
+Then the task will be executed as scheduled.
+After successful completion of the task the task get deleted automatically and user receives the mail on specified date and time.<br>
 Broker used: REDIS<br>
 Tech Stack used: HTML, CSS, JavaScript, Bootstrap, Python, Django, JQuery